milvus-io/milvus-docs/site/en/quick_start/get_started/create_drop_partition_python.md

 id: create_drop_partition_python.md
 ---

-# Create and Drop A Partition
+# Create and Drop a Partition

 This article provides Python sample codes for creating or droping partitions.